 The PET/CT program affords students with opportunities to combine a solid education with career studies.
 As the field of PET/CT continues to develop and equipment becomes more sophisticated, students who posses the correct technical skills, along with the broad educational background, will continue to be in demand throughout the world.

 A Variety of Opportunities

 PET/CT technologists work in a wide variety of clinical settings, such as

 University-affiliated teaching hospitals and medical centers

 - Education - as faculty, clinical instructor or program educator

 Government and private research institutes

-Salaries in PET/CT are very good.
+Salaries in PET/CT are among the highest within the radiologic field.
 Salaries tend to vary with geographic regions and cost of living.